Avesta: Manuscripts

-After the loss of the Sasanian Avesta, the Avestan corpus survived through a number of manuscript traditions.
-These manuscripts overwhelmingly correspond to specific liturgies in which they are used, and it is assumed that this liturgical use guaranteed their survival.
+After the loss of the Sasanian Avesta, the Avestan corpus survived through a number of manuscript traditions in Iran and India.
+None of these manuscripts contains the Avestan corpus as a whole.
+Instead, they correspond to a specific ritual and devotional use, and it is assumed that this use guaranteed their survival.
 The oldest surviving fragment of a manuscript dates to 1323 CE but most extant manuscripts date from after the 17th century.
 Today, more than 300 such manuscripts are catalogued.
 The most important analysis of Avestan manuscripts was provided by Geldner in his edition of the Avesta.
 In the Prolegomena to his edition, he provided a critical apparatus, detailing the stemmatics of the manuscripts he used.

 In modern editions, specific manuscripts are typically classified according to several criteria.
-One criterion is the liturgy, like the Yasna, Vendidad or Visperad, in which they are used.
+One criterion is, e.g., the specific liturgy, like the Yasna, Vendidad or Visperad, in which they are used.
 Another criterion is whether they originated within the Iranian or Indian Zoroastrian communities.
 In addition, manuscripts are classified according to their use.
-Manuscripst for liturgical purposes contain the Avestan text plus liturgical instructions.
-They are called Sade or Sadah, meanig pure.
+Manuscripts for liturgical purposes contain the Avestan text plus liturgical instructions.
+They are called Sade or Sadah, meaning pure since they contain no translations.
 On the other hand, manuscripts for exegetical purposes contain the Avestan text jointly with a translation.
 Most exegetical manuscripts have a translation into Middle Persian, called Pahlavi.
 But there are also some manuscripts with translations into Modern Persian, Sanskrit and Gujarati.